A Research Program

 Generate the manifold of all possible faces, walk users through latent space to map aesthetic preferences, and identify regions of high mutual attraction that neither person would have found by swiping.
 High-variance appearance gets more messages than high-average.
 The alpha is in the tails.

 Embed two personalities as conditional prompts for language models.
 Monte Carlo simulate their conversations, conflicts, and resolutions.
 Run 10,000 dates before the first one.
-Generative agents in a town was a proof of concept — the next step is generative agents in a relationship.
+Generative agents in a town was a proof of concept.
+The next step is generative agents in a relationship.

 Two hours covering personality embedding spaces, the Cultural Trope Hypothesis, Cowen's emotion manifolds, Moneyball mutual attraction, LLM relationship simulation, geographic optimization, and the path forward.